Three ways to use social media when looking for a job

 LinkedIn is a great tool for researching employers.
 Following an employer on LinkedIn will give you useful updates on recruitment activity within the company.

-Some would say that Facebook is probably best kept mainly for personal use.
-However, graduate recruiters are increasingly using Facebook to publicise their graduate programmes, so look for the ones you are interested in.
+Some would say that other social media accounts are probably best kept mainly for personal use.
+However, graduate recruiters are increasingly using social media to publicise their graduate programmes, so look for the ones you are interested in.

 The great thing about social media is that they let you communicate with people you might not meet in real life.
 Create your own networks by making contact with people who work at companies you’re interested in.